python/devguide/getting-started/pull-request-lifecycle.rst

 your pull request is merged.
 Balancing what *does* and *does not* go into Python is tricky and we simply cannot accept everyone's contributions.

-But if your pull request is merged it will then go into Python's :abbr:`VCS (version control system)` to be released with the next feature release of Python.
+But if your pull request is merged it will then go into Python's VCS (version control system) to be released with the next feature release of Python.
 It may also be backported to older versions of Python as a bugfix if the core team member doing the merge believes it is warranted.

 Crediting